-Key Information - for explanatory not

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 8 February 2023

-Policy published on school website 15 March 2023

-Policy contact name and position Sammy Crook, Headteacher

-Amendments after determination -

-Department for Education school num per 878-4192

-Age range 11 to 16

-Type of school Foundation secondary school

-Admissions authority Governing Board

-Normal round intake Year 7

-Published Admission Number 2024-25 280

-Priority for children to another setting No

-Priority for children from another settin g Bampton Church of England Primary School

-Bickleigh on Exe Church of England Primary School

-Bolham Primary School

-Castle Primary School

-Halberton Primary School

-Heathcoat Primary School

-Rackenford Church of England Primary School

-St John's Catholic Primary School

-Tidcombe Primary School

-Two Moors Primary School

-Wilcombe Primary School

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from Yes, if this is the closest school available to home

-Devon County Council 1 Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office
+Key information.
+For glossary and explanatory notes, see Appendix A. Text in blue that is underlined like this is a li ink to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 17 January 2024 Policy published on school website 15 March 2024 Policy contact: name and position Sammy Crook, Headteacher Amendments after determination Department for Education school number 878-4192 Age range 11 to 16 secondary school Early Years provision No Type of school Foundation Admissions authority Governing Board Normal round intake, (relevant age group) Year 7 Published Admission Number 2025-26 280 Priority for children from another setting Bampton Church of England Primary School Bickleigh on Exe Church of England Primary School Bolham Primary School Castle Primary School Halberton Primary School Heathcoat Primary School Rackenford Church of England Primary School St John's Catholic Primary School Tidcombe Primary School Two Moors Primary School Wilcombe Primary School Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 1 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
 Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Year 7

-11.7 nber to 31 October 2023

-Decision 1 Ma 2024

-When to appeal from April 2024 or from 20 school days after the refusal, whichever is later 2

-Deadline to submit appeal 22 A 2024

-Deadline to hear appeal 26 J June 2024 3

-Key Dates In-Year admission

-1 June 2024 for Year Groups 8 to 11

-September 2024 for Year 7

-n 15 school days of an application

-20 school days after refusal

-When to submit appeal from 20 School days after refusal
+See below When to apply, normal round admission 1 September to 31 October 2024.
+Late applications accepted 2 Normal round decision 3 March 2025 When to appeal from 31 March 2025 or from 20 school days after the refusal 3 Deadline to submit appeal 4 22 April 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 24 June 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 8 to 11 from 1 September 2025 for Year 7 lier) and may be disadvantaged.

-1 For Devon-resident children.
-Where the school is further than a walking distance of 3 miles.
-See the Education Transport Policy for full details.
+1 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 3 miles.
+See Devon's Education Transport Policy for full details or eligibility to school transport.